 "One of the best ways to beat Jigglypuff is to play very defensively.
 But Mango, one of the best professional Super Smash Bros players, often refuses to play that way against Jigglypuff, even if it means losing.
 Why?
 Because if he's going to win, he wants to win being honest to himself.
 The way he plays is representative of who he is."

 Modern society is like a monster that can only be defeated by playing a very specific way that only a few people enjoy playing.
 The rest of us have to find the balance between "succeeding" by being who we're not, and failing by being who we are.

-Last week, with the cognitive boost of cannabis, I thought about those cartoons where someone has an angel on one shoulder and a devil on the other, giving them conflicting advice.
+October 16.
+Last week, on weed, I was thinking about those cartoons where someone has an angel on one shoulder and a devil on the other, giving them advice.
 If it were really that simple, you could just follow the angel voice all the time.
 Those characters do not represent true right and wrong, but human value systems, which are always imperfect.
 I jotted this: "There is no possible set of rules to tell the angel voice from the devil voice, because logic can't know what the angel is, or keep up with the devil's masks."

 October 18.
-Different Worlds.
-Scott Alexander covers many angles of something I've noticed myself for a long time: we all have a particular "aura" or "bubble" that makes other people behave a certain way around us, and it's completely subconscious.
+In this Slate Star Codex post, Different Worlds, Scott Alexander covers many angles of something I've noticed for a long time: we all have a particular "aura" or "bubble" that makes other people behave a certain way around us, and it's completely subconscious.
 He mentions how his own therapy patients never have emotional meltdowns, and traces it to his "Niceness Field, where people talking to him face to face want to be more polite and civil."

 Later he mentions serial abuse victims: